avulanov/photoframe/README.md

 * Insert flash card, press “next” button

 ## How to update firmware
+Photopainter B supports more than 100 photos and sorted order by default.

 Original firmware supports only 100 photos and sorted order.
 Updated firmware supports 1000 photos and random order + different timings
 Source and binaries: https://github.com/tcellerier/Pico_ePaper_73/tree/main
 * Press RUN, then press BOOT, then release RUN, then release BOOT, the computer will pop up a USB flash drive